tklijnsma/popscript/README.md

 # pop: Programming on POSIX

-`pop` (programming on POSIX) is a general purpose object-oriented scripting language designed to work with nothing but POSIX builtins.
+`pop` (programming on POSIX) is a general-purpose object-oriented scripting language designed to work with nothing but POSIX builtins.
 It has no dependencies or requirements other than a POSIX shell.

 ## Installation